Colombian Munoz two clear at Greenbrier, Love four back

 “If I get the putter hot tomorrow I think I’ll have a chance.
 I’ve hit a lot of shots close to the hole this week.
 I’m giving myself a lot of opportunities.”

-(Reporting by Andrew Both, Editing by Peter Rutherford)
+Reporting by Andrew Both, Editing by Peter Rutherford